The long-haul truck of the future.

 Human drivers are supposed to keep both eyes on the road.
 The Mercedes-Benz Future Truck 2025 does that with an entire optical arsenal.
 Signals from the camera and other sensors are combined, resulting in a sophisticated image of the truck’s environment in real time.

-The Highway Pilot, the virtual driver for the near-standard study, makes its driving decisions based on that image and other information from the satellite navigation system, three-dimensional map material and wireless communication with other vehicles and the infrastructure.
+The Active Drive Assist, the virtual driver for the near-standard study, makes its driving decisions based on that image and other information from the satellite navigation system, three-dimensional map material and wireless communication with other vehicles and the infrastructure.
 Many components of this sensor system are already part of existing driver assist systems in state-of-the-art trucks from Mercedes-Benz.
 What’s new is that they are smartly connected.

 The thousand eyes of the Future Truck 2025 include, for example, radar sensors at the front, which cover both long-distance scanning (250-meter range, 18-degree beam width) and short-range scanning (70-meter range, 130-degree beam width) in the direction of travel.
 They are known as the foundation of our spacing assistant and emergency braking assistant.
 The road to the left and the right of the vehicle is also monitored by side radar sensors, positioned in front of the rear axle.
 They each have a range of 60 meters and a beam width of 170 degrees.